Contracts, §2, Fall 2008

 Course announcements

 Assignment for the twelfth week of class.
-Remember that if you want thorough and prompt feedback on the second optional writing assignment, you should submit it by Wednesday the 21st.
+This is our last four-session week.
+Remember that if you want thorough and prompt feedback on the second optional writing assignment, you should submit it by Friday the 21st.

 Assignment for the eighth week of class.
 This week we complete our discussion of remedies for breach and turn to the next major unit of the course, which deals with issues of interpretation and assent. the interpretation of contracts.

-Assignment for the sixth week of class.
-We continue our discussion of damages for breach of contract.
+Assignment for the seventh week of class.
+Note that this week, we will meet four times, making up the class we missed the week of the Legal Methods exam.
+We'll continue our discussion of damages for breach of contract.
 Additionally, to assist you in reviewing the material we have covered so far and practicing the skills of exam writing, I've posted a writing assignment.
 The assignment is not required, but both the TA's and I strongly encourage you to complete it.
-It should be submitted via e-mail by Monday the 15th.
+It should be submitted via e-mail by the end of the day on Friday the 17th.

 Assignment for the second week of class.
 This week we will continue our introductory discussion of the motives underlying contractual liability.
 You should make sure to bring your statutory supplement to class, since we will be discussing the text of various sections of the Restatement of Contracts.

 Assignment for the first week of class.
-The required texts are Fuller and Eisenberg, Basic Contract Law, 8th ed.
-(WestGroup: 2006), and Burton and Eisenberg, Contract Law: Selected Source Materials, 2007 ed.
-(WestGroup, 2005 edition, any edition after 2001 is also acceptable).
+The required texts are Fuller and Eisenberg, Basic Contract Law, 8th ed. unabridged (WestGroup: 2006; do not buy the concise edition), and Burton and Eisenberg, Contract Law: Selected Source Materials (WestGroup, 2008 edition, any edition after 2003 is also acceptable).
 There is also a short coursepack of supplementary readings, available in hard copy from University Printing Services (located between the law school and the School of International and Public Affairs) and also available online to registered students only.

 The general topic for the week is the justification for state enforcement of promises — or framed alternatively as a question: which promises should amount to legally enforceable contracts?
 In pursuing this question, we will proceed through the reading assignments as listed on the syllabus, but our discussions will spill over the boundaries of the individual class periods.

-For the first class meeting on Tuesday, September 4, please read carefully pp. 1–13 in the casebook, and be prepared to discuss the first case, Dougherty v.
+For the first class meeting on Wednesday, September 3, please read carefully pp. 1–13 in the casebook, and be prepared to discuss the first case, Dougherty v.
 Salt.
-In studying this case, consider what differences there might be, if any, between the account of the underlying event as described formally in Judge Cardozo's opinion, and the way in which it actually occurred in fact.
-You should also read the first item in the coursepack: the one-page excerpt from Morris Cohen's The Basis of ContractPlease arrive promptly so that we may begin class at 11 am sharp; and please bring your casebook with you.
+In studying this case, consider what differences there might be, if any, between the account of the underlying event as described in Judge Cardozo's opinion, and the way in which it actually occurred in fact.
+You should also read the first item in the coursepack: the one-page excerpt from Morris Cohen's The Basis of ContractPlease arrive promptly so that we may begin class at 10:40 am sharp; and please bring your casebook with you.

-On Wednesday, September 5th, we'll discuss the role of formality in justifying contractual liability.
+On Thursday, September 4th, we'll discuss the role of formality in justifying contractual liability.
 The assigned reading is pages 13-23 in the Fuller and Eisenberg casebook, together with the coursepack excerpt by Richard Craswell.
 Our class discussion will take up where we left off with Dougherty, and then turn to the case of Schnell v.
 Nell.
-In studying these materials, consider the following question: should it be sufficient to justify legal enforcement of an obligation [or when should it be sufficient] that the promisor intended the obligation seriously and memorialized it using a recognized legal formality?
+In studying these materials, consider the following question: when, if at all, should it be sufficient to justify legal enforcement of an obligation that the promisor intended the obligation seriously and memorialized it using a recognized legal formality?

-On Thursday, September 6th, after finishing leftover material, we'll discuss the role of reliance in justifying contractual liability.
-You should read pp. 23-45 in the casebook; after briefly touching on the famous case of Kirksey v.
+On Friday, September 5th, after finishing any leftover material, we'll discuss the role of reliance in justifying contractual liability.
+You should read pp. 23-45 in the casebook, omiting Stout v.
+Bacardi.
+After briefly touching on the famous case of Kirksey v.
 Kirksey, our class discussion will focus on Feinberg v.
-Pfeiffer Co..
-(To get a better sense of the economic stakes of this case, you can consult the table at p.
-5 in the coursepack.)
-In studying these materials, consider the following question: how can it be reasonable to rely on a promise which is not otherwise legally enforceable?
-I.e., is the reliance rationale logically circular?
+Pfeiffer Co.
+To get a better sense of the economic stakes of this case, you can consult the table at p. vi in the coursepack.)
+In studying these materials, consider the following question: is the reliance rationale logically circular?
+I.e., how can it be reasonable to rely on a promise which is not otherwise legally enforceable?